Workplace Accommodations for Light Sensitivity

 Migraines and Employment Rights

 Unfortunately, coworkers and employers often equate migraine symptoms to their own mild or moderate headaches.
-All too often, migraine sufferers feel like they’re lazy or weak because they don’t just “power through” the debilitating symptoms of an attack.
+All too often, migraine sufferers feel like they’re lazy or weak because they cannot just “power through” the debilitating symptoms of an attack.

-Here are a few truths about how migraines affect employees.
+Here are a few truths about how migraines affect employees:

 Accommodations for Light Sensitivity

-Employers must accommodate the needs of employees and job applicants with a disability when doing so wouldn’t cause undue hardship.
+Employers must accommodate the needs of employees and job applicants with a disability when doing so wouldn’t cause undue financial hardship.
 A variety of changes exist that help improve symptoms that are triggered by light sensitivity.
 Many of these changes only affect a small space within the building.
 Here are some of the most common accommodations for light sensitivity.

 1. Alternate lighting options: